holguinj/with-timing/README.md

 It's important to include `$(pwd)` in the `--key` argument because the command `lein test :all` will take more or less time depending on the project I'm testing.
 I encourage you to use interpolation like that to make sure your predictions are useful.

-Another thing to keep in mind with this use case: if the command exits non-zero (e.g., if test fail), the timing won't be recorded for next time.
+Another thing to keep in mind with this use case: by default, if the command exits non-zero (e.g., if test fail) then the timing won't be recorded for next time.
+To change this behavior, use the `--allow-any-exitcode` flag.

 ### some computers are faster than others